DT42/squeezenet_demo/README.md

 Differences:
 * Switch from Graph model to Keras 1.0 functional API
 * Fix the bug of pooling layer
+* Many thanks for [StefOe](https://github.com/StefOe), the source can now support Keras 2.0 API.

 ## Result
 This repository contains only the Keras implementation of the model, for other parameters used, please see the demo script, [squeezenet_demo.py](https://github.com/tammyyang/simdat/blob/devel/examples/keras/squeezenet_demo.py) in the simdat package.